 Step 2: Follow the instructions on how to install and configure I2C on Raspbian Linux.

 Step 4: Once you have installed I2C check that the RTC Pi has been detected using:

 sudo i2cdetect -y 0 # (if using v1 Raspberry Pi or)

-sudo i2cdetect -y 1 # (if using v2 Raspberry Pi)
+sudo i2cdetect -y 1 # (if using v2 Raspberry Pi or later)